starlightelectronics/Starlight-Electronics-Web/README.md

-# Startlight Electronics Site 🔵
+# Starlight Electronics Site 🔵

 ## Running the app 🚀
 + Rebuild the node modules, with the following command in the project folder 📂